 8. Software Quality Testing (SQT) Automation

-- Study automated testing tools such as Selenium, JMeter, and Appium.
+- Study automation testing tools like Selenium, JMeter, and Appium and understand test automation frameworks and scripting.

 9. Cybersecurity